vixtah/RoboND-DeepLearning-Project/writeup.md

 # Encoding/Decoding

 Encoding images is useful for extracting features at different scales as well as preserving spatial information about the features.
+At a larger scale, the encoder might try to recognize the shape of humans as a whole.
+Then, the next level might try to recognize different appendages like arms, legs and the head.
+And the lowest levels might try to analyze features like curves and lines.

 It should be used to take when the subject can be of variable size and position within an image because the encoder takes advantage of weight sharing to establish locational invariance.

 Decoding images is useful for upsampling images to a desired size and we want to extract positional information in our output.
+However, there will always be some data loss when trying to upsample because it relies on neighboring pixels in order to interpolate the ones in between.
+The upsampling method I use is bilinear upsampling which also looses out on finer details for performance compared to transposed convolutions.

 --------------------------------------------------------------------------